zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

    monitors their success/failure, etc.
    Persistent (on-disk) state:
    current set of IPT Relays.
+   Persistent (on-disk) state:
-   Optional persistent (on-disk) state: current list of IPTs and their (last) states, fault counters, etc., including secret keys necessary to re-stablish that IPT;
+   current list of IPTs and their (last) states, fault counters, etc., including secret keys necessary to re-stablish that IPT.
-   all previous descriptor contents (`IptSetForDescriptor`) issued to hsdir publisher, that have not yet expired.
+   Information about previously published descriptor contents (`PublishIptSet`) issued to hsdir publisher, that have not yet expired.

- * hsdir publisher:
+ * hsdir Publisher:
    One per HS.
    Identifies the hsdirs for the relevant time periods.
    Constructs descriptors according to the IPT manager's instructions, and publishes them to the hsdirs.

+ * `ipt_set`, persistent data structure,
+   shared between Manager and Publisher.
+   Persistent (on-disk) state:
-   Persistent (on-disk) state (optional): which versions (`IptSetForDescriptor`) are published where.
+   which IPTs are published where.

 Output of the whole thing:
 Stream of introduction requests,